 Using STL List to store data

-list is internally implemented as doubly linked lists, which means insertion and deletion can happen at both ends.
+STL is a standard template library which contains a lot of implementation of the basic data structures, which means we can directly use them for our purpose.
+The list is internally implemented as doubly linked lists, which means insertion and deletion can happen at both ends.

 Getting ready